Concepts

 • Organisational Orchestration

-Concepts connected to NZ-EOS and the broader exploration of national capability systems, economic coordination, and AI-enabled competitiveness.
+Concepts connected to NZ-EOS and the broader exploration of how national capability systems, economic coordination, and operating structures may need to be redesigned for AI-era competitiveness.

 NZ-EOS